jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

 ### Turn on Defenses in Prisma Cloud
 1. Block Reverse Shell
     - Exit the reverse shell in your terminal with **Control + C**
-    - In Prisma Cloud, Navigate to **Compute > Defend > Runtime > Container Policy** and Click the 3 dots to the far right on the rule and **Edit**.
-Go to the **Processes** tab and change from Alert to **Prevent**
+    - In Prisma Cloud, Navigate to **Compute > Defend > Runtime > Container Policy** and for your new rule you created prior to demo (i.e. 'Block reverse shell), Click the 3 dots to the far right on the rule and **Enable**.
-    - Rerun nc command from terminal
+    - Rerun `nc -lvnp 9001` command from terminal
     - Reexecute payload command from other teminal.
-    - This time, you should some long error message in the attacker's terminal and it should be blocked.
-Navigate to Prisma Cloud to show event.
+    - This time, you should see that the reverse shell connection cannot be established.
+Navigate to Prisma Cloud to show event under **Monitor > Events > Container audits**.
-2. REFACTOR & SYNC WITH STEPS 3&4 IN 'BEGIN DEMO' SECTION - Alert on Code Injection & Local File Inclusion
+2. Prevent the Code Injection & Local File Inclusion Attacks
     - Enable the Host WAAS Rule you created in prep
-    - Re-run the bash exploit script `bash /tmp/exploit.sh`
+    - Re-run the bash exploit script `bash /tmp/exploit.sh` and should receive errors now and unable to gain passwords from the `cat /etc/shadow` command that runs in the script.
     - Show the Events under **Compute > Monitor > Events > WAAS for Hosts**.
 If there are mutiple counts, Zoom in on the latest.
-3. Prevent the Code Injection & Local File Inclusion Attacks
-    - Edit the Host WAAS Rule to Prevent
-    - Re-run attack and should receive errors now and unable to gain passwords from the `cat /etc/shadow` command that runs in the script
-    - Show in Primsa Cloud the event was Blocked/Prevented
-4. OPTIONAL - Prevent Container with Critical Vulnerabilities from even running
+3. OPTIONAL - Prevent Container with Critical Vulnerabilities from even running
     - Navigate to **Compute > Defend > Vulnerabilities > Images > Deployed**
     - In the spring4shell-ubuntu terminal, kill the current container
         - Get the container ID of **vuln_app_app** `docker ps`
         - `docker kill <ID>`
     - Try creating a new container `docker run --rm -p 80:8080 vuln_app_app`
     - You should see a message that Image is blocked by your policy.
- 5. OPTIONAL - Prevent Running Container not from Trusted Registry/Repo/Image
+ 4. OPTIONAL - Prevent Running Container not from Trusted Registry/Repo/Image
     - Navigate to **Compute > Defend > Compliance > Trusted Images**
     - Enable your policy
     - Try creating a new container `docker run --rm -p 80:8080 vuln_app_app`